Nu Finish Car Polish

 • Can reduce, or eliminate etching from bird poop or water spots?

 No single product will be capable of every conceivable benefit.
-And as I am often heard saying, "Everything in life has trade-off's."
+And as I am often heard saying, "There is no perfect solution, only trade-off's." (thank you Thomas Sowell!)

 You trade one benefit in exchange for another benefit you consider to be of more value.
 This adage holds true with Nu Finish car polish or any other car polish, car wax, or car paint sealant.